-Alternatively, you can report dog barking to the Council.
+Alternatively, you can report dog barking to us.

 Noise complaints relating to Trafford Housing Trust properties are dealt with by the Customer Hub of the Trust.

-Dog barking can be a statutory nuisance which is defined in Part III of the Environmental Protection Act 1990.
-This law empowers Local Authorities to deal with noise from fixed premises.
-Before action can be taken we have to prove that the noise is prejudicial to health and/or is causing an unreasonable and persistent disturbance to your lifestyle.
+Dog barking can be a statutory nuisance, which is described as: 'something that can affect a persons' health or disturbs them or their property'.
+The Environmental Protection Act allows Local Authorities to deal with noise from fixed premises.
+Before action can be taken we have to prove that the noise can be harmful to health and/or is causing an unreasonable and continuous disturbance to your lifestyle.

 There are some occasions where we are unable to take action.
 If we decide that formal action cannot be taken, you will be informed and be given advice about taking action yourself if you wish to do so.
-You can find more information within the Council's Noise Nuisance booklet.
+You can find more information in our Noise Nuisance booklet.